boraseoksoon/BSAutocomplete/README.md

 <b>That's all!
 Just enjoy BSAutocomplete! :)</b>
 <br>

-## ETC
+## Credits

-BSAutocomplete is built based on the Ramotion/reel-search project.<br>
+BSAutocomplete is built heavily based on ['Ramotion/reel-search'](https://github.com/Ramotion/reel-search) project for which reel-seach draws Core UI of BSAutocomplete.<br>
-Ramotion/reel-search repository URL: https://github.com/Ramotion/reel-search<br>
-(reel-search in BSAutocomplete has been so customized slightly that it is different.)
+(Mind that reel-search used in BSAutocomplete has been so customized slightly that it is different if you want to clone it.)

 ## Installation